Canyoneering in Utah

 The best way to experience the diverse landscapes of Utah is by hiking through them.
 Utah has some very remote areas that are accessible only to serious canyoneers that often require a guide.

-Zion National Park is home to some of the world's best canyoneering routes.
-Canyoneering is the sport of hiking/rappelling/swimming through narrow canyons filled with obstacles.
+Utah is home to some of the world's best canyoneering routes.
+For the uninitiated, canyoneering is the sport of hiking/rappelling/swimming through narrow canyons filled with obstacles.
 Some of the most popular canyoneering routes include:

 One of the most beautiful slots in Zion.
 It is a strenuous 9.5 mile hike requiring short rappels or down climbs.
 The route also requires swimming through several deep pools of very cold debris filled water.
 The normal route begins at the Wildcat Canyon Trailhead and ends at the Left Fork Trailhead.

 In 2003, Aron Ralston, descending the canyon, was caught beneath a boulder for days, and escaped by amputating his own arm with a pocket knife.
 Thanks to all the media hype surrounding Ralston's story, this is one of the most popular technical slot canyons in the state.
 Travelers attempting the full breadth of the canyon need technical and canyoneering skills.
 However, there are a few sections that non-technical hikers might be able to access.